AI Crawler Bots Explained: GPTBot, ClaudeBot, and More

 GPTBot (OpenAI)

-OpenAI has stated that GPTBot filters out content behind paywalls, content that violates their usage policies, and personally identifiable information.
-Pages crawled by GPTBot may influence how future GPT models understand and describe your brand.
+OpenAI has stated that GPTBot filters out content behind paywalls, content that violates their policies, and content that contains personally identifiable information.
+However, the specifics of what gets included in training data are not fully transparent.

 ChatGPT-User (OpenAI)